-- Remove the rear of the motorcycle from the lifting gear. (@ p.
-130)
+- Remove the rear of the motorcycle from the lifting gear. p.
+131)

-15.5 Checking the rear hub rubber dampers 🔦
+15.5 Checking the rear hub damping rubber pieces 🔌

-The engine power is transmitted from the rear sprocket to the rear wheel via 6 rubber dampers.
+The engine power is transmitted from the rear sprocket to the rear wheel via the 6 damping rubber pieces.
 They eventually wear out during operation.
-If the rubber dampers are not changed in time, the rear sprocket carrier and the rear hub become damaged.
+If the damping rubber pieces are not changed in time, the rear sprocket carrier and the rear hub will be damaged.

-- Raise the motorcycle with the rear lifting gear. (₩ p.
-130)
+- Remove the rear wheel. ◀ (ՀՀ) p.
+172)

-- Check bearing 1. - " If the bearing is damaged or worn: - Change the bearing of the rear sprocket carrier. - Check rubber dampers 2 of the rear hub for damage and wear. - If the rubber dampers of the rear hub are damaged or worn: - Change all rubber dampers in the rear hub. - Lay the rear wheel on a workbench with the rear sprocket facing upwards and insert the wheel spindle in the hub. - To check play A, hold the rear wheel tight and try to turn the rear sprocket with your hand.
+- · Check bearing 1. - " If the bearing is damaged or worn: - Change the bearing of the rear sprocket carrier. - Check the damping rubber pieces 2 of the rear hub for damage and wear. - " If the damping rubber pieces of the rear hub are damaged or worn: - Change all the damping rubber pieces of the rear hub. - Lay the rear wheel on a workbench with the rear sprocket facing upwards and insert the wheel spindle in the hub. - To check play (A), hold the rear wheel tight and try to turn the rear sprocket with your hand.